Road Trip from San Francisco to Lake Tahoe

 Best of all, staying here is incredibly good value, especially when you consider how much you're getting out of the deal.

-Lake Tahoe is known for its natural beauty and relaxed atmosphere, and the Landing Resort and Spa complements that perfectly with its breathtaking nature views and comfortable ambient.
+Lake Tahoe is known for its natural beauty and relaxed atmosphere, and the Desolation Hotel complements that perfectly with its beautiful architecture and comfortable ambiance.

-The décor is rustic yet modern - combining exposed wood and stone with a modern flair, this place has a genuinely unique aesthetic.
-The rooms are all immaculate and feature everything you could possibly need - some rooms even have a legendary view of the lake!
+The décor is beautifully modern - combining the lovely atmosphere of wood with a modern flair, this place has a genuinely unique aesthetic.
+The rooms are all immaculate and feature everything you could possibly need.

-Combining all these amazing amenities with a great price and a convenient location makes this one of the best resorts near Lake Tahoe, if not the best.
+Combining all these amazing amenities with a fair price and a convenient location makes this one of the best resorts near Lake Tahoe, if not the best.

 Sample local wines in Napa

 While Napa is not very far from your starting point, it could be an excellent place for an overnight stop.
-The Carneros Resort and Spa is a beautiful resort set amongst the vineyards of Napa, and it has a spectacular view of the county to boot.
+Archer Hotel Napa is located in the heart of the city and is the perfect place to rest in luxury as you start your road trip in style.

 Things to see on a road trip from San Francisco to Lake Tahoe